Is Turkey Suitable For Disabled People?

 When high-speed train lines were opened between Istanbul, Ankara, and Konya; the travel accessibility among these cities improved greatly due to trains, platforms, and stations meeting and satisfying European standards.
 These stations are also easy to commute for a disabled person.

-However, older intercity trains are still far from ideal for disabled persons because of narrow steps and smaller and congested doors.
+However, older intercity trains are still far from ideal for disabled people because of narrow steps and smaller and congested doors.
 Although all the major stations have ramps installed there.

 Sincere efforts have been made by the Turkish government to solidify the country’s historical buildings, museums, and ancient sites suitable for a disabled person.
 But the road is long and the idea is very daunting to implement in some of the buildings.
 You should double-check before you visit the site.